What Is ADHD? traits, Types, Causes, Diagnosis, and Treatments

 If you live in Canada, Blue Sky Learning offers a step-by-step guide for adults seeking an ADHD diagnosis.

-ADHD Co-occurring Conditions and Identities
+ADHD Co-occurring neurotypes, conditions, and Identities

-Academic Learning Difficulties: Adults with ADHD often face learning challenges, scoring lower in academic tests compared to their peers and and encountering difficulties in the classroom.
+Academic Learning Difficulties: Adults with ADHD often face learning challenges, scoring lower in academic tests compared to their peers and encountering difficulties in the classroom.
 Academic coaching can provide support for these learning difficulties associated with ADHD.

 Interestingly, those with ADHD are also more likely to identify as LGBTQ+ or neuroqueer.